 - No telephone number or will not provide one

-- Owner or agent wants you to wire money via Western Union or moneygram, paypal, or other sort of
+- Owner or agent wants you to wire money via Western Union or MoneyGram, PayPal, or other sorts of odd payment methods.

-- No local address or says "I am traveling abroad"
+- Has no local address or says "I am traveling abroad"

 - Says they will mail you the keys

-- Call the company, ask for a local number (Hawaiʻi's area code is 808)
+- Call the company, and ask for a local number (Hawaiʻi's area code is 808)

-- Ask lots of specific questions, if you get vague answers, maybe a scam.
+- Ask lots of specific questions.
+If you get nothing but vague answers, it may be a scam.